Mahesh100/Spring-Java-Framwork/README.md

 -The Model encapsulates the application data and in general they will consist of POJO.
 -Web frameworks like Spring MVC are designed to make building web applications, which handle HTTP requests and responses, easier.
 -Most Java web frameworks, including Spring MVC, use servlets behind the scenes.
+-You CAN use servlets to write a web application, but you'll have to handle all of the details manually.